cryptoversus-reboot/cryptoversus-reboot.github.io/README.md

 A modern enterprise website built with the FlexNet JSX framework, showcasing CryptoVersus.io's enterprise decentralized infrastructure services.

+> **Note**: This project has been moved to its own repository.
+The FlexNet JSX framework documentation and core implementation can be found at [flexnet-jsx-docs](https://github.com/seandinwiddie/flexnet-jsx-docs).

 ## Overview

 This website demonstrates the complete implementation of a multi-page business website using FlexNet JSX framework principles: